 Developer

-How to buy a SQL Server 2019 License?
+How to buy an SQL Server 2019 license?

 Microsoft sells SQL Server Licenses in a variety of channels, and ways, which includes: